Akali27/Numpy_Pandas_Exercise/README.md

 Read the purchase_data.json file, and produce the following:

- Player Count
+ Player Count:
    *Total Number of Players

- Purchasing Analysis (Total)
+ Purchasing Analysis (Total):
    *Number of Unique Items
    *Average Purchase Price
    *Total Number of Purchases
    *Total Revenue

- Gender Demographics
+ Gender Demographics:
    *Percentage and Count of Male Players
    *Percentage and Count of Female Players
    *Percentage and Count of Other / Non-Disclosed

- Purchasing Analysis (Gender)
+ Purchasing Analysis (Gender):
    *The below each broken by gender
    *Purchase Count
    *Average Purchase Price
    *Total Purchase Value
    *Normalized Totals

- Age Demographics
+ Age Demographics:
    *The below each broken into bins of 4 years (i.e. &lt;10, 10-14, 15-19, etc.)
    *Purchase Count
    *Average Purchase Price
    *Total Purchase Value
    *Normalized Totals

- Top Spenders
+ Top Spenders:
    *Identify the the top 5 spenders in the game by total purchase value, then list (in a table):
    *SN
    *Purchase Count
    *Average Purchase Price
    *Total Purchase Value

- Most Popular Items
+ Most Popular Items:
    *Identify the 5 most popular items by purchase count, then list (in a table):
    *Item ID
    *Item Name